vickidecastro/maryland-election-data-cluster-analysis/README.md

 I decided to explore this topic in the wake of the upcoming election on November 3, 2020.
 As someone who may live in Baltimore for the next few years after graduation, I wanted to see the voting patterns by county using the 2016 Maryland General Election Data, organized by county and party.
 I was particularly interested to see how the party affiliations affected the cluster analysis, as Maryland is known to be a blue state.

 ## Business Question
-How should counties in Maryland be organized based on voting patterns?
+How is party affiliation information useful to a candidate running for local office?
+Are there any counties with a high amount of absentee voters that will be likely to use mail-in voting for the upcoming election?

 ## Data Sources
 - 2016 Maryland General Elections Data by Party and County: For the general election on November 28, 2016 between Donald Trump and Hillary Clinton.
 The file contained information on the number of people voting at the polls. early voters, absentee voters, provisional voters, total eligible voters, and voter turnout.
 The data also included all of these metrics separated by party-- Democrat and Republican-- as well.

 ## Data Question(s)
+How should counties be organized using voting patterns in Maryland?

 Which variables are the most appropriate to create a cluster analysis with?
 How many anchors should we pick?

 How are Maryland counties grouped based on number of absentee voters, number of early voters, number of Democrats and number of Republicans?